 Horizontal or Vertical

-The first step is to ensure that you get the right kind of scratching post for your cat.
+The first step is to ensure you get the right kind of scratching post for your cat.
 Watch your cat while they are in the process of scratching.
 Does your kitty tend to stretch up on the couch while scratching, or is it a horizontal scratch on the carpet?

 Aim for a scratching surface that is in the same position as what your cat seems to prefer.
-There are many horizontal scratching pads in addition to the usual posts, so aim for the one that your cat will be more likely to use.
+There are many horizontal scratching pads in addition to the usual posts, so aim for the one your cat will be more likely to use.

 Height and Length